AndrewDESmith/andrewdesmith.github.io/_posts/2025/2025-01-16-fixture-factories.md

   ...

   # Child factory of offer.
-This can make us of all traits defined above in the parent offer factory.
+This can make use of all traits defined above in the parent :offer factory.
   factory :sale_active do
     title { "Sale Active" }
     code { "draft king" }